 Self Esteem deals with the self respect derived from personal accomplishment and the corresponding knowledge or confidence in oneself.

 When one has not attempted a feat, but feels that they are capable of such a task, it is their ego that tells them they can "do it".
 When they struggle or fail, their character is tested and how they react to the reality of frustration helps build maturity.
 Their ability to shrug off disappointment and persist in moving forward is the measure of that persons character.

 It is also important to note that ego derives fulfillment from external sources such as fashion, wealth, societal status, and addiction to material; whereas self esteem is fulfilled from internal sources such as achieving self knowledge, personal accomplishment, and faith in one's honest ability (true confidence).

 Ego tends to be ephemeral and temporary (like renting).
-People who define themselves by these things find themselves lost when such ego devices are (inevitably) taken away such as wealth, relationships, business, or physical possession (including your body).
+People who define themselves by these things find themselves lost when such ego devices (inevitably) encounter loss such as: wealth, relationships, business, sport or physical attributes (such as your body).

 Self esteem seems to be enduring and much more lasting (like owning).
 People who possess self esteem retain their value when material or superficial relationships are severed.

 When given a choice between the two, I would much rather elect the option that offers the most mileage.
 My happiness will ultimately be greater in the long run and independent of external stimulus.

 I have heard it said, "Fake it till you make it" which I believe refers to the mercurial state of one's character.
 Few people are born 'winners', it takes practice at building any skill; therefore, before one can be great at something, they first have to believe that they can achieve greatness.
 Many times, in order to convince themselves, people must first be convincing to others.
 Eventually the individual will forget, forgive, or forgo their past selves, and embrace their new persona.